Icon-Newsletter-smaller

 business permit philippines - how to apply walk-in

-Walk-In Procedure: 5 Steps to Get a Business Permit
+📌 How to Get a Business Permit via Walk-In Application

-Procedure for new permit application varies per LGU.
+The procedure for new permit applications varies per LGU.
 But to give you an idea of what to expect, here are the general steps to remember when you apply for a business permit.

 1. Go to the Business Permit and Licensing Office (BPLO) within the premises of the city/municipal hall having jurisdiction over your business address.
 Alternatively, you may conveniently apply for a new business permit or renewal at off-site locations in malls (such as SM, Robinsons, Ayala, and Vista Malls) that have partnerships with your LGU.

 2. Secure and fill out the application form.
-The form is available on-site, or you can download it in advance from the LGU's website.
+The form is available on-site.
+You can also download it in advance from the LGU's website.

 3. Submit the accomplished application form and other requirements.
 The personnel will evaluate your documents.
 Your application will also undergo an assessment of tax and fees.